Park-Joonyoung/park-joonyoung.github.io/_posts/Paper Reading/2025-02-16-A-Survey-of-Quantization-Methods-for-Efficient-Neural-Network-Inference.md

 - Periodic function regularization:
     - Automatically distinguish different layers with respect to accuracy while learning their respective bitwidths.
     - HAWQ
-        - uses second-order sensitivity of the model (Hessian).
+        - Uses second-order sensitivity of the model (Hessian).
     - HAWQv2
-        - extends the method used in HAWQ to mixed-precision activation quantization.
+        - Extends the method used in HAWQ to mixed-precision activation quantization.
     - HAWQv3
-        - introduces an integer-only, hardware-aware quantization.
+        - Introduces an integer-only, hardware-aware quantization.
-        - proposes a fast integer linear programming method to find the optimal bit precision for a given application-specific constraint (e.g., model size or latency)
+        - Proposes a fast integer linear programming method to find the optimal bit precision for a given application-specific constraint (e.g., model size or latency).

 ### Hardware-aware quantization

-The benefits for quantization is hardware-dependant, with many factors such as on-chip memory, bandwith, and cache hierarchy.
+The benefits of quantization are hardware-dependent, with many factors such as on-chip memory, bandwidth, and cache hierarchy.
-There are some works that uses a reinforcement learning agent to determine the hardware-aware mixed-precision setting for quantization, based on a look-up table of latency with respect to different layers with different bitwidths.
+Some works use a reinforcement learning agent to determine the hardware-aware mixed-precision setting for quantization, based on a look-up table of latency with respect to different layers with different bitwidths.

 ### Distillation-assisted quantization

-Model distillation is a method in which a large model with higher accuracy is used as a teach to help the training of a compact student model.
+Model distillation is a method in which a large model with higher accuracy is used as a teacher model to help the training of a compact student model.
 Model distillation uses the soft probabilities produced by the teacher.
 The overall loss function incorporates both the student loss and the distillation loss.